dflib/dflib/README.md

 ### Older Stuff

-* a 20-min presentation of an early version of DFLib.
+* A 20-min presentation of an early version of DFLib.
 While the DFLib API has evolved substantially since then, the video still demonstrates the idea of the project...

 [![DFLib at WODay Frankfurt](http://img.youtube.com/vi/WSqvEdRZsuE/0.jpg)](http://www.youtube.com/watch?v=WSqvEdRZsuE)